 Develop trust-based mechanisms that establish high levels of trust in the data source and separately in the trustworthiness of the data.
 This allows you to align appropriate data use with your business goals, both within and outside your organization.

 It’s important to trust the quality of the data you collect, use and share to match your business context and requirements.
 Separately, organizations must trust their data sources so that they can rely on (and pass on to others) appropriate and enforceable rights to use, reuse, share and reshare data.

-Adopt digital trust technologies such as blockchain smart contracts, which enable a trusted data collection method, while also enabling the efficient transfer and sharing of any asset of monetary or nonmonetary value.
+Adopt digital trust technologies, such as blockchain smart contracts, to securely collect data and efficiently transfer and share assets of monetary or nonmonetary value.

-Overall, use data-quality metrics and augmented data catalogs to compile your data and data source trustworthiness evaluations.
+Overall, use data-quality metrics and augmented data catalogs to compile your data and the evaluations done to determine the trustworthiness of data sources.
 By 2021, organizations that offer users access to a curated catalog of internally and externally prepared data will realize 100% more business value from analytics investments than those that do not.

 To establish both an IT and people culture that fosters data sharing, work with your business leaders across business units to create a data-sharing mindset.
 Foster collaboration even if the purposes of data sharing may differ or conflict, eschewing a data “ownership” culture — by identifying the emotional impacts and inherent biases that hamper data sharing.